dantonik/knowledge-hub/docs/Data/overview.md

 # Overview

 Data is a means of representation.
-It stands for things other than itself.
+It stands for things other than itself (Chisholm, 2010).
+Data is both an interpretation of the objects it represents and an object that must be interpreted (Sebastian-Coleman, 2013).

 [CMU Databse Group](https://www.youtube.com/@CMUDatabaseGroup)
 [CMU Intro to DBS](https://www.youtube.com/playlist?list=PLSE8ODhjZXjbj8BMuIrRcacnQh20hmY9g)